Avantika019-sys/APK-Bank-system/report.md

 ## SWAPK

 # Introduction
+We have chosen to do a Portfolio system for our SWAPK

 # System description
 The banking system has four main features where each feature have set of requirements that needs to be fullfiled.